Entity Normalization Was Developed as Part of Google’s Annotation Framework

 17) Unsupervised Extraction of Facts

-That post covers a lot of the same technology that is described in this post describing how Google might identify entities on pages at places such as a knowledge base like Wikipedia, and use data janitors to perform what Google refers to as normalization of entities.
+That post covers a lot of the same technology that is described in this post describing how Google might do entity normalization by identifying entities on pages at places such as at a knowledge base like Wikipedia and use data janitors to perform what Google refers to as normalization of entities.
 We see similar language in this patent as well:

 Janitors operate to process facts extracted by importer.
 This processing can include but is not limited to, data cleansing, object merging, and fact induction.
 In one embodiment, there are a number of different janitors that perform different types of data management operations on the facts.
 For example, one janitor may traverse some set of facts in the repository to find duplicate facts (that is, facts that convey the same factual information) and merge them.
 Another janitor may also normalize facts into standard formats.
 Another janitor may also remove unwanted facts from repository, such as facts related to pornographic content.
 Other types of janitors may be implemented, depending on the types of data management functions desired, such as translation, compression, spelling or grammar correction, and the like.